Publications

 In this paper, we present a hierarchy of convective-permitting simulations to investigate ERF and cloud adjustments to absorbing aerosols.
 This first-of-its-kind model hierarchy spans small-domain simulations (capturing local responses), large-domain simulations (representing convective aggregation and large-scale tropical circulation), and mock Walker simulations (accounting for geographically oriented, sea surface temperature gradient-driven circulation).
 Our results demonstrate that ERF is primarily driven by cloud adjustments and that the baseline cloud regime distribution plays a crucial role in determining ERF.
 Specifically, as the simulation scale shifts from small-domain to large-domain and to mock Walker setup, the baseline cloud regime transitions from ice-dominated to shallow-cloud-dominated.
 Since shallow clouds are more susceptible to absorbing aerosol perturbations, cloud adjustments—and consequently ERF—increase across this hierarchy, from small to large to mock Walker simulations.

 Namrah Habib, Dagan, Guy , and Steiger, Nathan .
-Submitted.
-Diurnal Variability Modulates Episodic Convection In Hothouse Climates .
+2026.
+Diurnal Variability Modulates Episodic Convection In Hothouse Climates Over Ocean And Swamp-Like Surface Conditions.
+Journal Of Advances In Modeling Earth Systems. .
+Publisher's Version

 Guy Dagan, van den Heever, Susan C. , Stier, Philip , Abbott, Tristan H, Barthlott, Christian , Chaboureau, Jean-Pierre , Fan, Jiwen , de Roode, Stephan , Gasparini, Blaˇz , Hoose, Corinna , Jansson, Fredrik , Kulkarni, Gayatri , Leung, Gabrielle R, Lorian, Suf , Prabhakaran, Thara , Romps, David M, Shum, Denis , Tijhuis, Mirjam , van Heerwaarden, Chiel C, Wing, Allison A, and Shan, Yunpeng .
-Submitted.
-Rcemip-Aci: Aerosol-Cloud Interactions In A Multimodel Ensemble Of Radiative-Convective Equilibrium Simulations .
+2025.
+Rcemip-Aci: Aerosol-Cloud Interactions In A Multimodel Ensemble Of Radiative-Convective Equilibrium Simulations.
+Journal Of Advances In Modeling Earth Systems.
 Abstract

 Aerosol-cloud interactions are a persistent source of uncertainty in climate research.
 This study presents findings from a model intercomparison project examining the impact of aerosols on clouds and climate in convection permitting Radiative-Convective Equilibrium (RCE) simulations.
 Specifically, 11 different modeling teams conducted RCE simulations under varying aerosol concentrations, domain configurations, and sea surface temperatures (SSTs).
 We analyze the response of domain-mean cloud and radiative properties to imposed aerosol concentrations across different SSTs.
 Additionally, we explore the potential impact of aerosols on convective aggregation and large-scale circulation in large-domain simulations.